P1G-Tac: Ukrainian Tactical Clothing

 On the back of the pants near the buttocks there are two velcro secured pockets for smaller items like a wallet or note pad.
 Directly below the velcro pockets and near the thighs there are cargo pockets with buttons on them large enough to place four AR-15 mags standing up inside.

 Moving to the front.
-There is a standard deep well pocket big enough for a small plastic bottle of water these pocket are also reinforced to withstand clip on items like multitools / clip knives.
+There is a standard deep well pockets big enough for a small plastic bottle of water, these pockets are also reinforced to withstand clip-on items like multitools / clip knives.
 Below the deep wells are another set of button up cargo pockets while half the size of the ones in the rear they can still carry a sizable amount.
 They’re large enough to fit a soda can and still have some room to spare.